 I recently took a deep dive in to the world of budgeting and money saving blogs and let me tell you…wow.

-There are an insane amount of intelligent, money conscious people out there sharing some really interesting tidbits of information.
+There are an insane amount of intelligent, money saving enthusiasts out there sharing some really interesting tidbits of information.
 As it turns out, saving money is not as hard as you think when you have the right resources.

 We’ve all heard the classic tips like make a budget, don’t go in to credit card debt, and only buy what’s on your grocery list.